 Put the offer out there: Share about the offer as easily as possible.
 What is the path of least resistance for you to share your offering?
 For me it was EASY to go on instagram stories and share about Pinterest, take some screenshots of the few (awesome!) results we had so far, and ask people if they wanted in.
 In 3 business days, I had sold out of our 10 spots simply through instagram stories.
 What’s key here, is being excited and passionate about what you’re offering.
 In my soul I believe in this offering and the potential it has….it was EASY to share this because of my excitement and passion for the offering.
 If you’re not feeling that, think through what WOULD be the most exciting thing to offer!

 Onboard your people: Once you’ve sold, it’s time to deliver.
 The best thing here, is that you don’t have to do any work until this has sold!
 Once it does, it will be a period of hustle where you create the systems to deliver the offering.
 For me, this was creating homework documents, getting my team set up with what was being delivered and expectations, getting contracts signed and payments made, and communicating with them to get going.
 This will look different for everyone!
 Hustle through now, so you can make this smooth for the future.
 Once this is done…it’s done!
 Tweaking it for the real launch will be easy peasy!

 And that’s it!
-Beta testing has been such an amazing experience for my business, and it’s actually lead to a second Pinterest beta round, AND a course we launched over the holidays!
+Using a beta test has been such an amazing experience for my business, and it’s actually lead to a second Pinterest beta round, AND a course we launched over the holidays!
 With this framework, things have been EASY to sell, and I’m feeling so confident about being able to launch these offerings at higher prices in the future to bring in big results for Pinegate.

 Wanting to chat more about beta testing, business, and living a life you love?